 All applicants should have completed algebra and two lab-science courses (high school or college level) with grades of C (75%) or better.
-In addition to College-level Anatomy and Physiology I course with a grade of C (75%) or better before admissions can be finalized.
-Anatomy and Physiology II must be completed with a grade of C (75%) or better as a prerequisite to two radiography courses (MR 201 and MR 231) taken in the first semester of Year II.
+College-level Anatomy and Physiology I course with a grade of C (75%) is needed by the end of Year 1 Fall.
+Anatomy and Physiology II must be completed with a grade of C (75%) or better prior to the end of the first semester of Year II.

 Applicants with previous college education must meet the Program’s admission requirements and should have earned at least a 2.5 cumulative average in post-secondary school.

 Official transcripts from the applicant’s high school and all post-secondary schools are required.
 Applicants should mail official transcripts, in their original unopened sealed envelopes, with their application packet.